Greece Moments Greece Moments

 In the alleys of Skala Eresou

-It is probably the mix of people that makes the place so attractive and gives you the feeling of having arrived.
-In addition to individualists, backpackers, families, pensioners, dropouts and loving women, digital nomads sit together with their laptops in the café.
-Everyone is welcome here and it exists no stranger.
-Skala Eresou is a place of well-being to which you will want to return.
+It’s probably the mix of people that makes the place so appealing and gives you the feeling that you’ve arrived.
+Alongside individualists, backpackers, families, retirees, dropouts, and couples, digital nomads sit together in cafés with their laptops.
+Everyone is welcome here, and no one feels like a stranger.
+Skala Eresou is a place where you feel at home, a place you’ll want to return to.

 In the evening, the sun sets behind the long bay and Skala Eresou comes to life.
-At this point at the latest, you should come to the Parasol for a cocktail.
-The hip bar is a Icon on Lesvos and inevitably gives rise to a Bali feeling.
-The right dishes are available at the same time.
-When it comes to curry and fried noodles, you’re in seventh heaven.
-The atmosphere is magical and you will remember this place for a long time.
+By now, at the latest, you should head to the Parasol for a cocktail.
+The trendy bar is an icon on Lesbos and inevitably evokes a Bali vibe.
+The perfect dishes are served alongside.
+With curry and fried noodles, you’ll be in seventh heaven.
+The atmosphere is magical, and you’ll remember this place for a long time to come.

 Lesvos parasol skala eresou lesbos

-The grey sandy beach of Skala Eresou is well filled, especially in midsummer.
-The Chalandra River, there are usually many wild campers all around.
+The gray sandy beach of Skala Eresou is especially crowded in the height of summer.
+The Chalandra River flows into the beach, and there are usually many wild campers gathered around it.

 Lesvos skala eresou beach lesbos